Skip to content

 Jan 27, 2026 · 3 min

-Oakland’s property crime rate is the worst in America — double San Francisco’s, triple San Jose’s — and OPD solves just 0.5% of cases, one-fourteenth the peer-city average.
-The force is down to 509 sworn officers, the fewest per crime of any major U.S. city.
-Flock cameras helped cut carjackings 66%, but technology can’t substitute for a department running on fumes.
+Oakland’s property crime rate is the worst in America — double San Francisco’s, triple San Jose’s — with a clearance rate of just 0.5%, or 1 in 200.
+OPD has only 509 sworn officers, the fewest per crime of any major U.S. city.
+Flock cameras cut carjackings 66% after deployment in 2024, proving technology can help, but the staffing collapse means most crimes still go completely unanswered.

 Jan 05, 2026 · 2 min